Empower Blog

 There comes a point when it’s finally time to answer the childhood question, “What do you want to be when you grow up?”
 If your career path requires college, there are many decisions that must be made before you take that first step on campus.
 One of the initial questions many families have is “how do we pay for college?”
 According to U.S. Department of Education, the average full-time in-state student at a public four-year college spends $14,900 annually.

-It starts by determining your Cost of Attendance (COA) which is set by each university.
+It starts by determining your Cost of Attendance (COA).
 COA is based on direct costs and indirect costs of attending college.
 Direct costs are paid directly to the school and include tuition and fees plus room and board.
 Indirect costs are usually paid to something other than the school.
 Examples of indirect costs include transportation, books and supplies, living and personal expenses.
 Your lifestyle choices can dictate indirect costs.

 Next, your Student Aid Index (SAI) is determined.
-(Note: the SAI used to be called the Expected Family Contribution (EFC).
-This is the amount of financial aid a student is eligible to receive.
 This amount comes from the Free Application for Federal Student Aid (FAFSA).
 When you complete the FAFSA, it applies to a single academic year.
-That means you need to submit a FAFSA application each year—and make sure you meet the FAFSA deadlines for state and college aid to maximize the amount and types of aid you could receive.
-Your financial need is calculated by the Cost of Attendance minus the SAI.
+That means you need to submit a FAFSA each year—and make sure you meet the FAFSA deadlines for state and college aid to maximize the amount and types of aid you could receive.
+Your financial need is calculated by subtracting SAI from COA.

 There are numerous sources of money available to students when it comes to paying for college.
 Colleges cover financial need in the best-to-worst order.
 This means the "free money" they give to students through grants and scholarships are awarded first.
 These do not need to be repaid by the student.